 8) Bubble bum booster seat

-I’ve blogged before about this innovative product, an inflatable booster that you can use in lieu of a carseat once your preschooler is 4 years old and 40 pounds.
+I’ve blogged before about the BubbleBum – an innovative product, an inflatable booster that you can use in lieu of a carseat once your preschooler is 4 years old and 40 pounds.
 You can easily deflate it in seconds and toss in your backpack for travel.
 No more lugging that car seat through airports and rental car shuttles!
-It is always available on Amazon, but check Zulily for discounts, as it is often available there as well.
+It is always available in a variety of colors on Amazon.

 These are items that I have not personally used or bought, but that I know have been successful choices for other traveling parents I trust.